ChorusOne/network-handbook/src/chorus-one/physical-location.md

 Let’s go over a few examples to illustrate the subtleties.

+[^1]: Probably except for Antarctica.
+Antarctica doesn’t have a very stable high-bandwidth Internet connection.

 ### Simple example: Ethereum anno 2022

 Prior to September 2022,